FatumaA/technical-blogs/cm6rhgl0v000c09l298lz1yjm.md

 ---

+Over the last couple of months, I have been [working on migrating Wikimedia’s design system, Codex, to Penpot](https://blog.hijabicoder.dev/taking-apart-and-putting-together-wikimedias-design-system).
+So far, I’ve successfully recreated over 1,000 components and variants, and I’m about to start the final phase - piloting the new library and prepping reports.

+While this was an exciting and fun project, it’s a short-term project.
+As it wraps up, I’m actively looking for new opportunities in front-end development - ideally in open source, design systems, and accessibility.

+## The Backstory

 [My tech career](https://blog.hijabicoder.dev/my-2022-reflections-dev-retro-2022) has always been one of exploration, curiosity, and experimentation.
 Over the years, I have tried UI design, Frontend, Mobile Multi-platform, Serverless, Microservices, Databases, Open-source, and Technical writing.
 I even took a brief detour into DevOps - and quickly turned back 😅.
 It was clear that it just wasn’t my thing.

 ![A toddler runs down a hallway with excitement, wearing a black shirt and patterned pants, before turning around getting and going back quickly.](https://cdn.hashnode.com/res/hashnode/image/upload/v1738311194235/d4225dd3-3a27-4ce6-9e19-0ad47249801e.gif align="center")